FAQ¶

 - Data structure philosophy: mBuild uses hierarchical “Compound” objects; MolPy uses flat, typed

-Framestructures suitable for direct simulation. - Force fields: mBuild delegates typing to packages such as Foyer, whereas MolPy integrates typing as a first-class component.
+Framestructures suited to downstream simulation workflows. - Force fields: mBuild delegates typing to packages such as Foyer, whereas MolPy integrates typing as a first-class component.

 MolPy and ParmEd¶